auditOne/documentation/markdowns/How_to_stake_MATIC_on_Polygon.md

 <img width="500" src=https://user-images.githubusercontent.com/95366163/146365376-77fc715c-a942-4a06-9c6f-0d8937ff0004.png>

 ### **Congratulations!**
-You have now succesfully staked your XPRT tokens!
+You have now succesfully staked your MATIC tokens!

 ### **4. Sit back and watch your tokens earn rewards**

-Make sure to come back to the [Persistence dashboard](https://wallet.persistence.one/dashboard/wallet) to see the status of your delegations. <br>
+Make sure to come back to the [Polygon staking dashboard](https://wallet.polygon.technology/staking/) to see the status of your delegations. <br>

 You can claim your pending rewards by clicking on the green **Claim** button on the right side.<br>
 These rewards will be added to your total XPRT balance and will be visible as **Delegatable** or **Transferable**. <br>